mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/rest-binary.md

 ### 2.2 Adding the MIME Type to a GET Microflow {#set-mime-type}

 A `GET` request to the REST endpoint you created (in this example, `http://localhost:8080/rest/cmsapi/v1/myfile/1`) will return the binary for the first uploaded file.
-We need to specify the expected media type so that it returns the file in the expected way (for example, displaying an image).
+We need to specify the expected media type so it returns the file in the expected way (for example, displaying an image).

 In the **GET_ByKey** microflow, specify the media type (or MIME type) in the content headers.
 To learn more about content headers in microflows, see the **Return a file document** entry in the [Microflow](/refguide/published-rest-operation/#microflow) section of *Published REST Operation*.
-Detailed steps are explained below.

 See [Common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) for a generic, external list of common content header types.